 - An accident affecting the use of body parts

-Wait times in the hospital ER can be lengthy, as patients with more serious issues are seen first, or “triaged”.
+Wait times in the hospital ER can be lengthy, as patients with more serious issues are seen first, or “triaged.”
 This means if anyone comes in with heart attack symptoms, your sinus infection is going to wait (which would probably be best cared for at an urgent care anyway).

 Treatment in the ER can also cost substantially more than at an urgent care center.
 So, before you head to the emergency room, make sure it’s where you need to be.

-And no matter where you receive care, always bring your insurance cards, personal identification, copay and a list of your current medications.
+No matter where you receive care, always bring your insurance cards, personal identification, copay and a list of your medications.

 In case of an emergency, call 911 or go to the nearest emergency room.